josephinelistya/booklist/README.md

 ```python
 python manage.py migrate
 ```
-- You need to add any booktype(s) on database table and run the SQL code.
+- You need to add any booktype(s) on database table and do not forget to save table and run the SQL code.
 If you are using postgreSQL, open the pgAdmin, go to Tables and booklist_register_booktype.
 - You may need to install crispy form and psycopg2 by typing:
 ```python
 pip install django-crispy-forms